GreptimeTeam/docs/docs/v0.6/en/greptimecloud/usage.md

 INSERT INTO system_metrics VALUES ("host1", "a", 11.8, 10.3, 10.3, 1667446797450);
 ```

-Based on the size of the data types in your table schema, the size of each row is 38 bytes (5+1+8+8+8+8), and the WCU of this request is 1 according to the calculation algorithm.
+Based on the size of the data types in your table schema, the size of each row is 38 bytes (5+1+8+8+8+8), and the WCU of this request is rounded up to 1 according to the calculation algorithm.

 To reduce the WCU usage, use batched `INSERT` statements to insert multiple rows in a single statement, rather than sending a separate statement per row.
 For example: